Richard Grissom: Investigation and arrest

 Police were able to pinpoint Grissom as a suspect after he was identified as a person spotted on surveillance cameras using Butler's bank card.
 Since police had no evidence of a kidnapping, authorities charged Grissom with one count of theft, but since he had not yet been located, police alerted the public.
 At the same time, friends of Brown and Rusch saw Grissom's photo and identified him as a man who attended Brown's going away party.
 Detectives learned that on the same day Brown and Rusch disappeared Grissom rented a second storage locker along with a woman identifying herself as Brown in Stanley.
-Approximately a couple hours later bank surveillance captured Rusch on video withdrawing money from an ATM.
+Approximately a couple of hours later bank surveillance captured Rusch on video withdrawing money from an ATM.

 In late June, law enforcement received a warrant to inspect Grissom's car, a brown Toyota, which was found to be holding Brown and Rusch's credit cards, along with a 12-inch, red stained knife.
 Additionally witnesses who lived near Butler's apartment said they had seen a car similar to Grissom's parked outside of the apartment building in the days after the murder.
-This same vehicle was also spotted at the scene of an attempted abduction on June 12, in which case a woman named Michelle Katf was attacked in her bedroom by a man welding a gun.
-After a struggle between Katf and the man, the man fled and sped off in the vehicle, according to a witness named Thomas Haynes.
+This same vehicle was also concluded to have been the same vehicle the perpetrator of Katf's attempted abduction drove, according to a witness named Thomas Haynes.
 Police searched through both of Grissom's storage lockers and collected numerous strands of hair on the floors.
 The hair strands were submitted to the Johnson County crime lab who compared the strands to hair collected from the women's hairbrushes, and the lab found a high probability the hairs found in the lockers belonged to the women.
 Finally, in the homes of Brown and Rusch police uncovered strands of male pubic hair, which contained DNA, and when it was compared to a DNA sample of Grissom, they were a match.

 In early July, the FBI located Grissom hiding out in Texas, and 15 federal agents were dispatched there to arrest him.
 On July 7, they staked out an American Airlines terminal in Dallas for about 4 1⁄2 hours.
 At 9:45 a.m., they spotted Grissom and arrested him without incident.
 Grissom was then led to an interrogation room, where for about eight hours he was questioned by FBI agent Mike Napier and Leawood Police Detective Joe Langer, who pressed him about the incriminating evidence.
-According to both, Grissom, who did not confess nor deny abducting the women, stated he wanted a deal that could, according to him, "provide the whole package", and also request an attorney.
+According to both, Grissom spoke little to them and requested an attorney.
 It was found that he had been staying at a motel in Corpus Christi, and authorities searched through it, though no new evidence was found.